uhi22/foccci/README.md

 ## Todos

-- Takeover from CCM:
+- [x] Takeover from CCM:
-   - RBIAS (pin 51) CCM R19 is 2,5k.
+   - [x] RBIAS (pin 51, R9).
+In the CCM this is R19 with 2,5k.
+Used 3k || 15k, this is exactly 2k5.
-   - BIAS_REF (pin 40) CCM R23 is 6,2k.
+   - [x] BIAS_REF (pin 40, R6).
+In the CCM this is R23 with 6,2k. -> Changed from 2k5 to 6k2 in the schematic.
+Populated 6k8.
 - The use of the LEDs on GPIO0 to 3 is not clear.
 Are they used in the automotive firmware at all?
 - Check boot config on GPIO 0 to 2.
-    - GPIO0: High during boot to boot from the SPI Flash. (pin60) CCM: R9 is 3k3 to 3V3.
+    - [x] GPIO0: High during boot to boot from the SPI Flash. (pin60) CCM: R9 is 3k3 to 3V3.
-    - GPIO1: must be pulled low during reset. (pin61) CCM: R11 is 3k3 to ground.
+    - [x] GPIO1: must be pulled low during reset. (pin61) CCM: R11 is 3k3 to ground.
-    - GPIO2: 0=legacy SPI, 1=burst SPI.
+    - [x] GPIO2: 0=legacy SPI, 1=burst SPI.
 Which is used in the CCM? (pin62) CCM: R10 is 3k3 to 3V3, and the not-populated R27 into direction of µC.
         - [x] connect the GPIO2 with pullup to 3V3
     - GPIO3: on the CCM, this is connected to µC.43 via R8 (0 ohms).
+        - [ ] measure the pin

 - [x] larger footprint for L10: From 1206 to 1812
-- [ ] check all pins
+- [x] check all pins -> all plausible with the data sheet.
-- [ ] check the QCA footprint
+- [x] check the QCA footprint -> fits.
 - [x] assign footprint to all components in the schematic
 - [ ] re-layout the board
 - [ ] change to 4 layers?